CrossTheRoadElec/Phoenix5-Documentation/README.md

 This page also contains some installer archives, so if you need an older version you can find it here as well.

-**FRC Teams:** For the 2018 competition season, the minimum installer version that will work with the current control system is version 5.X.X.X.
+**FRC Teams:** For the 2018 competition season, the minimum installer version that will work with the current control system is version 5.1.1.1.
 #### Running the Installer
 **Note:** You will need administrative privileges to run the installer.

 Run the executable that was downloaded in the previous step.
+If Windows prompts with an "unpublished" dialog box, press "More Info" and "Allow App to Run".

 ![](images/Phoenix-installerSplash.png)